currentslab/microframework-benchmark/README.md

 For the lowest median response time, Japronto and Tornado are the best among all 5 frameworks.

-Flask, Bottle in my opinion are the best synchronous framework among all.
-While

-Tornado and Japronto have the better performance in async function.
+Flaskin my opinion are the best synchronous framework among all. aiohttp, Tornado, Japronto have the better performance in async function.
 Do note that tornado support async function in callback form, while Japronto use uvloop for async task.

 Note : The one million requests per second from Japronto is archieved using pipelining.
 However, in a real world use case, each client will only send one request per second.